 Features of Magento

 - Magento is completely SEO optimized and is known for its SEO capabilities.
-Being SEO friendly, your store will raise the rank in the search engines and attract more and more traffic.
+Being SEO-friendly, your store will raise the search engines’ rank and attract more and more traffic.

-- It allows you to integrate different payment options to your website such as PayPal, credit card, Google Checkout, money order, etc. to enable your users to make payment as per their convenience.
+- It allows you to integrate different payment options to your website, such as PayPal, credit card, Google Checkout, money order, etc., to enable your users to make payment at their convenience.

 - Magento supports multiple languages and different currencies that help you to reach a wider audience.

 - This platform helps you to manage the orders easily via an intuitive admin panel.

 - Magento includes features like image zoom in and checking stock availability, making it easier to browse your website’s product.

 - It filters the product and displays an on-grid and list format.

 - Magento provides the history and order status of the product.